interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 ### The Interledger

-The "Interledger protocol suite" can be used among any peered group of connectors, be it public or private.
+The "Interledger protocol suite" can be used among any network of peered connectors, be it public or private.
 There is no single network that all parties must connect to to use these protocols.

 "The Interledger" is the name of a public instance of the Interledger protocol suite which seeks to provide a coherent global financial infrastructure.
 Ideally, anyone connected to the Interledger should be able to transact with anyone else, each using their currency and connector of choice.